 First, it’s okay to reduce the amount of praise you give, especially once your twins have begun to master potty training.
 It’s only natural to stop praising once they get a hang of it.

 And praise for effort, not just for a successful pee.
 This means praising them as much for trying to pee as you would for peeing.
 You should praise them when they:

 - Sit down to pee, even if nothing comes out

 - Tell you they have poop in their pull up

 - Go to the bathroom, especially on their initiative

 4. Don’t give your twins a deadline

 With so many preschools only accepting potty-trained kids, it’s tempting to give your twins a deadline.
 As much as possible, don’t.
 Everyone develops differently.
-Your child may not be ready to potty train at two-years-old, even if other kids—or even his twin—can.
-Putting deadlines on kids only makes potty training more stressful.
+One child may not be ready to potty train at two years old, even if other kids—or even his twin—can.
+Deadlines only make potty training more stressful.

 Sure, you could introduce potty training early enough to get them used to it.
 But don’t get upset if they don’t take to it as smoothly as you had hoped for, or by the time you needed them to.
 Encourage potty training, but always follow their lead.